marjamis/website/_pages/guides/environment_ideals.md

   * Infrastructure Automation - Create your systems, OS configs, and app deployments as code.
   * Continuous Delivery - built, test, deploy your apps fast and in an automated manner.
   * Site Reliability Engineering - operate your system, monitor and orchestration but also designing for operability in the first place.
+* Outcomes over output basically ensure the metrics are driving the desired results rather than a metric that just says something happened.
+For example, feature releases are fine but what were there outcomes?
+Such a documented reduction in TOIL rather than we released 5 features.
+As usual, Martin Fowler is a good source of information surround this with [Outcome Over Output]( https://martinfowler.com/bliki/OutcomeOverOutput.html)

 #### CI/CD